The Drifter (1988 film)

 The Drifter is a 1988 thriller movie starring Kim Delaney, Timothy Bottoms, Al Shannon, Miles O'Keeffe and Anna Garduno.
 The film is about a successful single woman who picks up a mysterious hitchhiker on a deserted road.

 The film was directed and written by Larry Brand.

 Plot

-Julia Robbins (Kim Delaney) is an emerging fashion designer returning home to Los Angeles after a sales trip in northern California.
-She passes a hitchhiker named Trey (Miles O'Keeffe) on her way back to the 5.
-During lunch at a diner, she notices a mysterious man eating by himself.
+Julia Robbins (Kim Delaney) is an emerging fashion designer returning home to Los Angeles after a sales trip in San Francisco.
+She passes a hitchhiker or a drifter (Miles O'Keeffe) on her way back to the 5.
+They lock eyes but she drives on.
+During lunch at the Hillside diner, she notices a mysterious man eating by himself.
 The hitchhiker enters the diner, and they make eye contact.
 Outside, he asks her for a ride, but Julia declines.
 As she drives off, she notices a flat tire.
-Trey fixes it for her, and she decides to give him a ride.
+The drifter, who gives his name as Trey fixes it for her, and she decides to give him a ride.